 Susan Arenstein is a teacher with a B.A. degree in Communications from California State University, Northridge.
 After raising her two children, she decided to go to college to get her degree.
 After persevering for several years, she finally reached her goal.

 Paula Day is the Review Editor for The Copperfield Review and the Managing Editor of Copperfield Press.
 She holds a degree in English from UCLA.
 She lives in Los Angeles, California.

 The Copperfield Review has been featured in Writer’s Digest, Novel and Short Story Writer’s Market, Killer Startups, Duotrope, The Los Angeles Times, and Las Vegas Seven Magazine.
 It was named one of the top sites for new writers by Writer’s Digest and it has received the Books and Authors Award for Literary Excellence.
 Since its beginning in 2000, The Copperfield Review has become known as a leading market for historical fiction.
-Our imprint, Copperfield Press, has published our first anthology of historical fiction, History Will Be Kind.
-We thank you for joining us and welcome your questions or comments at copperreview(at)aol(dot)com.
+Our imprint, Copperfield Press, has published our first anthology of historical fiction, History Will Be Kind: An Anthology of Historical Fiction.
+We thank you for joining us and welcome your questions or comments at info(at)copperfieldreview(dot)com.